Choosing a Birth Partner as a Solo Mum

 About the author

-Created by Alisha, founder of Solo Mum Society and host of the No Need for Prince Charming podcast — supporting women to navigate solo motherhood with clarity, confidence, and support at every stage.
+This guide was created by Alisha Burns, founder of Solo Mum Society and host of the No Need for Prince Charming podcast.